Ashrf90/Ashrf90/readme.md

 - 🌱 I’m currently learning ** Classical software development and Post-Quantum Cryptography for Embedded Systems**

-- 👯 I’m looking to collaborate on **classical and quantum software development**
+- 👯 I’m looking to collaborate on **classical and quantum software development for EVs infrastructure**

 - 📫 How to reach me **achrefouerfelli@gmail.com**